 Mortgage credit in Portugal is also climbing higher.
 At the end of 2020, it reached €94.95 billion.
 Considering the GDP of the country in 2020 was around €200 billion that is nearly 50% of the GDP.
-Private sector debt, as well as business credit have all continuously increased.
+Private sector debt, as well as business credit, have all continuously increased.
 This alarming scenario has pushed the Bank of Portugal to issue a warning, in its recent stability report.
-The Bank Portugal seems concerned with the current state of the Portugal property bubble.
+The Bank of Portugal seems concerned with the current state of the Portugal property bubble.

 The country depends heavily on the hospitality and travel industry which represented 19% of its GDP in 2019.
 On the other hand, the real estate market represents 12% of GDP.
-The pandemic has put increasingly more pressure on both pillars of the economy, hospitality and the real estate market.
+The pandemic has put increasingly more pressure on both pillars of the economy, hospitality, and the real estate market.
 GDP will be materially impacted in 2021 and the following years.
 If the real estate market collapses, GDP can slide significantly.
-This overdependence on the two sectors will be Portugal’s acquiles heel.
+This overdependence on the two sectors will be Portugal’s Aquiles heel.
 Tourism in Portugal has been growing at a fast pace, since the turn of the millennium.

 Number of tourist arrivals in PortugalSource: Statista

 Recently with COVID-19, the decrease in tourist arrivals has been felt all throughout the economy.
 Although it is slowly recovering to previous levels, it is still very far away from what it was in 2019.Source: TE

 The over-dependence on the hospitality, and real estate sector meant the pandemic impact was greater than in other European countries.
 When we look at the data of furloughs, combined with moratoriums, we can see that Portugal is the European country with the largest percentage of workers on furlough.
 It also has the highest percentage of credit moratorium among European peers.
 Over 17% of the active population have been either laid off, furloughed or had their salaries cut since the pandemic started.